SirawitC/Transformer_from_scratch_pytorch/README.md

 </p>
 <b><i><p align="center">An example of input and output of embeding layer</p></i></b>

-Notice that, from the figure, the same word 'dog' is assigned to the same token ID and hence having the same vector embedding output.
-This imply that, with solely the input embedding technique, it is not yet possible to distingush the same word regarding its order/position within the input sequence.
-This limitation give rise to the need for developing the next component, the positional encoding.
+From the figure, we can see that the word "dog" is assigned the same token ID and vector embedding each time it appears, regardless of its position in the sequence.
+This means that using only input embeddings, the model cannot distinguish between instances of the same word based on their order in the sequence.
+In fact, the model has no understanding of the order of any tokens whatsoever because transformers process all tokens in parallel, without an inherent sense of sequence.
+This limitation highlights the need for positional encoding, the next crucial component.

 **Input embedding implementation**